 Alaskan malamutes are often considered cousins of the Siberian husky.
 Although the Alaskan malamute can be much bigger than a husky.

-Malamutes may not be able to keep up with a husky’s speed and endurance, but they certainly love to run and play, and that’s what counts.
+Malamutes may be unable to keep up with a husky’s speed and endurance, but they still love to run and play.

 Malamutes would likely overpower any husky when they have a play fight and can definitely hold their own.
 On top of this, malamutes can make excellent guard dogs, whereas huskies do not.
 Talk about picking up the slack!

 Training these two beasts could be a challenge.
 Both are fairly difficult to train and come with their fair share of stubbornness.
 Something to be well aware of before making a decision.

 3. Australian Shepherd

 Australian shepherds are a great match for the Siberian husky.
 They are very close in personality and are frequently bred together to create the Aussie Husky Mix.
 They are also very similar in size.

 Aussies love to exercise as a husky does, high-intensity activities like running or playing frisbee is one of their favorites.
 Their energy and playfulness will rival that of your husky’s and they will get along great.

 Both breeds are working dogs and require training and guidance.
 The Australian shepherd is known for being a quick learner so this may help your husky up their game too.